-Section 20 Formal investigation proceedings by the joint investigation commission
+Section 20 Formal investigation proceedings by the Joint Investigation Commission

-- (1) The provisions contained in the respectively applicable version of the German Code of Criminal Procedure (Strafprozessordnung) and of the German Courts Constitution Act (Gerichtsverfassungsgesetz) shall apply mutatis mutandis to formal investigation proceedings, unless provided otherwise by the regulations below. - (2) 1The investigation commission shall be entitled, whilst maintaining the interests of those concerned needing protection, to obtain all and any information and statements necessary to clarify the facts.
-2It shall examine in free taking of evidence whether misconduct in research has taken place. - (3) 1The affected person shall be afforded the opportunity by the investigation commission, stating the incriminating facts and evidence, to make a statement within a reasonable period to be set by the investigation commission.
-2The investigation commission may afford to the person informing the opportunity to make an additional statement.
-3The investigation commission may consult members of the ombuds body in an advisory capacity.
+- (1) The provisions contained in the respectively applicable version of the German Code of Criminal Procedure (Strafprozessordnung) and of the German Courts Constitution Act (Gerichtsverfassungsgesetz) shall apply mutatis mutandis to formal investigation proceedings, unless provided otherwise by the regulations below. - (2) 1The Investigation Commission shall be entitled, whilst maintaining the interests of those concerned needing protection, to obtain all and any information and statements necessary to clarify the facts.
+2It shall examine in free taking of evidence whether misconduct in research has taken place. - (3) 1The affected person shall be afforded the opportunity by the Investigation Commission, stating the incriminating facts and evidence, to make a statement within a reasonable period to be set by the Investigation Commission.
+2The Investigation Commission may afford to the person informing the opportunity to make an additional statement.
+3The Investigation Commission may consult members of the Ombuds Committee in an advisory capacity.
 4It may consult further persons as witnesses or experts.
-5In the case of oral statements, a written note shall be taken. - (4) 1Once the hearings have been concluded in accordance with subsections (1) to (3), the investigation commission shall hand down one of the following rulings: - 1.
+5In the case of oral statements, a written note shall be taken. - (4) 1Once the hearings have been concluded in accordance with subsections (1) to (3), the Investigation Commission shall hand down one of the following rulings: - 1.
 The proceedings are discontinued because the suspicion has not been sufficiently confirmed; - 2.
 The proceedings are discontinued because the proceedings have revealed the possibility of eliminating the allegations with the involvement of the informing person and of the person affected by the suspicion, and involvement because of misconduct in research is not/no longer necessary;